falcon-autotuning/falcon-core/plan.md

 *   **Polymorphism with Directors:** For C++ base classes that are designed to be subclassed in Python (e.g., `Jsonable`, `PortTransform`, `AnalyticFunction`), we will enable SWIG's "director" feature (`%feature("director") ClassName;`).
 This allows virtual method calls from C++ to be correctly dispatched to overriding methods in Python subclasses, preserving the original polymorphic behavior.
 *   **Template Instantiation:** C++ templates will be exposed to Python and Go by creating explicit instantiations in SWIG using the `%template` directive.
 For example: `%template(QuantityDouble) Quantity<double>;` will create a Python class `QuantityDouble`.
 *   **STL and Smart Pointer Support:** We will heavily use SWIG's standard library support for `std::vector`, `std::map`, `std::string`, and `std::shared_ptr`.
 This provides natural conversions (e.g., `std::vector` to Python list) and robust memory management. `std::shared_ptr` is critical for managing object lifetimes across the C++/Python boundary.
-*   **NumPy Integration with Typemaps:** To ensure seamless NumPy compatibility, we will use `xtensor-python`.
-It provides SWIG typemaps that automatically convert C++ `xt::xarray` objects to and from NumPy arrays without copying data when possible.
-This is essential for performance and API parity.
+*   **NumPy Integration with Typemaps:** To ensure seamless NumPy compatibility, we will use SWIG typemaps to convert between C++ `Eigen` types (matrices, vectors) and NumPy arrays.
+This will likely involve using a community-provided interface file like `eigen.i` to handle the conversions automatically, ensuring both performance and API parity.

 ---